arduino/docs-content/content/micropython/03.micropython/01.basics/00. digital-io/digital-io.md

 ---

-featured: micropython-101
-title: '2.
-Micropython Basics - Digital I/O'
+title: 'Digital I/O'
-description: 'Learn the basics for loops on MicroPython.'
+description: 'Learn about digital I/O with MicroPython.'
 author: 'Pedro Lima'
-hero_image: "./hero-banner.png"
+tags: [MicroPython, Digital I/O]
 ---

 Digital pins are fundamental for interacting with the physical world using your Arduino board.
 In this chapter, we'll explore how to use digital pins in MicroPython to: